Barranquilla Carnival: Saturday of Carnival

 The Saturday before Ash Wednesday is the first full day of Carnival activities.
 The celebration starts off firmly with the Battle of Flowers, which is the most important and most expected event.
 It is a great parade of floats, headed by the Carnival queen and followed by folkloric groups, disguises, cumbia groups and other dancing groups, winners of the last carnival's competitions.
 It is the local version of Pasadena's Rose Parade in the United States.
-The Battle of Flowers is the oldest parade carried out in the Barranquilla Carnival, and was organised for the first time in 1903 thru General Heriberto Arturo Vengoechea's initiative.
+The Battle of Flowers is the oldest parade carried out in the Barranquilla Carnival, and was organised for the first time in 1903 through General Heriberto Arturo Vengoechea's initiative.
 The general who was looking for a way to celebrate the end of the long Thousand Days War that had claimed thousands of lives.
 With this event, the carnival resumed as it had been suspended since 1900.

 Initially, the Battle of Flowers was a stroll along the old "Camellón Abello", now Paseo de Bolívar, that opened two groups of people formed by members of rich families on carriages decorated with flowers.
 The historian and chronicler Alfredo de la Espriella described the first battle of flowers as a game in that two groups of people got confronted each other by shooting flowers, plastic party streamers and confetti along a course extending a few miles.
 This battle finished with a peace gesture when both groups reconciled and went on to celebrate at Emiliano Vengoeachea theatre.
 Its success was such that the same battle was repeated the next year.

 It has been taking place along Highway 40 since 1991, after having taken place along Olaya Herrera avenue, 43rd Street and Bolivar Boulevard.
 The floats now are equipped with loudspeakers and boarded by international and national singers who invites the spectators to celebrate and dance.
 Although the spectators are now accommodated in palcos (boxes), from where they watch the spectacle, they used to watch it on foot.

 Sunday of Carnival

-It is the second day of Carnival.
 The most important event carried out on this day is: The great tradition and folklore parade (Gran parada de tradición y folclore).

 This parade, commonly called as the great parade, is carried out on the second day of Carnival and was introduced in 1967.
 Only traditional folkloric groups, cumbia groups, and dancing groups participate in it.
 Also, it takes place along the Vía 40 avenue too, but there are no floats participating in it.
 This parade shows the dance and the music in their more traditional essence since there are no floats neither high loudspeakers present in it.